erikr/erikr/posts/prometheus.md

 title: New role at Prometheus
 ---

-I am excited to announce my new role as Director of Data Science and Engineering at [Prometheus Biosciences](https://www.prometheusbiosciences.com) -- a rocketship of a life science startup in San Diego that seeks to develop computational methods for GI immunology, clinical disease phenotyping, companion diagnostics, and therapeutic discovery.
-My team will develop and execute the road map for how the company organizes and analyzes clinical and multi-omics data from one of the richest biobanks in the world.
+I am excited to announce my new role as Director of Data Science and Engineering at [Prometheus Biosciences](https://www.prometheusbiosciences.com) -- a rocketship of a life science startup in San Diego that seeks to develop novel therapeutics and companion diagnostics for autoimmune disease.
+My team will develop and execute the road map for how the company organizes and analyzes clinical and multi-omics data, starting with unfettered access to one the richest GI biobanks in the world.

 The timing is fortuitious -- a close friend from medical school (who actually recruited me to this role) just joined Prometheus as Chief of Staff to the CEO.
 The company raised $130M, has collaborations and data from several academic medical centers, and needs modern technology infrastructure to enable an ambitious vision of precision medicine.